skip to content

 00:06:49 - Greg Schier

-So I don't know, I consider myself like a true full stacker.
-Like I really like doing front end, which is basically what insomnia was 100%.
+So I don't know, I consider myself, like, a true full stacker.
+Like, I really like doing front end, which is basically what Insomnia was 100%.
 And then I really also like just digging into hard problems on the back end.
 I think the one thing I don't like as much is just the pure DevOps.
-Like I wouldn't enjoy setting up a Kubernetes cluster, for example.
+Like, I wouldn't enjoy setting up a Kubernetes cluster, for example.

 00:07:12 - Anthony Campolo